BICMR-IBSCGP-NewUU Joint Conference on Geometry, Algebra and Mathematical Physics

 Joonyeong Won: Cylinders in varieties embedded in weighted projective spaces

-Abstract: For a projective Fano variety X , an -K-polar cylinder in X is an open ruled affine subset whose complement is a support of an effective Q-divisor Q-rationally equivalent to anticanonical divisor.
+Abstract: For a projective Fano variety $X$ , an $-K$-polar cylinder in $X$ is an open ruled affine subset whose complement is a support of an effective $\mathbb Q$-divisor $\mathbb Q$-rationally equivalent to anticanonical divisor.
 This notion links together affine, birational and Kaehler geometries.
-We discuss the existence and non-existence of –K-polar cylinders in varieties embedded in weighted projective spaces.
+We discuss the existence and non-existence of $–K$-polar cylinders in varieties embedded in weighted projective spaces.

-Bin Zhang: Drinfled associator from locality algebraic geometry
+Bin Zhang: Drinfeld associator from locality algebraic geometry